D0tNet4Fun/Automation.TestFramework/README.md

 		.Verify("Expect the email is correct", () => Assert.[...]);
 }
 ```
-When a verification fails then the failure is shown in the test report and the next assertion is executed.
+When a verification fails then the failure is shown in the test report and the next assertion/verification is executed.
 I.e. when the user display name is not correct but the email is, then:
 ```
-[3/3] Expected result: The user display name and email are correct - failed: One or more of the expected results did not match
+[3/3] Expected result: 1.
+The user display name and email are correct - failed: One or more of the expected results did not match
 [3/3] [Expected result] 1.1.
-Expect the user display name is correct - passed [3/3] [Expected result] 1.1.
-Expect the user display name is correct - failed
+Expect the user display name is correct - failed [3/3] [Expected result] 1.2.
+Expect the email is correct - passed
 ```

 ### Execution